Roof Pitch Explained

 Roof pitch is a mathematical expression of how steep your roof is.
-When using pitch, the slope of the roof is given as a ratio of the vertical rise to the horizontal run.
+When using pitch, the slope of the roof is given as a ratio of the vertical rise to the horizontal run (rise/run).

 12 is always used for the run because there are 12 inches in a foot, and you are stating how many inches the roof rises over a one foot span.

-The steepness of a roof may also be given in degrees or as a percentage (see Three Ways to Express Roof Slope).
+The steepness of a roof may be expressed in degrees or as a percentage (see Three Ways to Express Roof Slope).

 Why Roof Pitch is Important

 The pitch of a roof determines what roofing materials can be used on the roof (see Minimum Roof Pitch for Every Roofing Material).

 The pitch of a roof is an important factor in figuring out how much roofing material will be needed when installing a new roof, because it allows you to accurately calculate the surface area of the roof (see How to Find the Area of a Roof).